Brains, Beauty & Breeches

-- Earliest films of the Bororo people of Brazil.
+- Earliest films of the Bororos people of Brazil.

-- First across India and Cape Town to the Nile.
+- First woman to drive across India and from Cape Town to the Nile.

 - First woman to fly Brazil’s Mato Grosso.